-I don’t think I’ve ever been to an Italian restaurant that doesn’t have this on their menu.
+I don’t think I’ve ever been to an Italian restaurant that doesn’t have penne alla vodka on their menu.
 It is a classic that I love ordering and need to make more often at home!

 Every good sauce starts with a good base.
 This is not sponsored, but I have to take a second to acknowledge Kerrygold butter.
 Compared to American butter, European butter has a higher fat content which results in a more creamy and rich taste.
 To take it a step further, this Irish butter has even more flavor than most European butter’s.
 Not to sound dramatic, but this butter will change your cooking life.

 I start the sauce with olive oil, butter, and roughly chopped onion.
 I allow the onion to cook until it’s translucent and add in: dried oregano, salt, fresh ground black pepper, and crushed red pepper because I always like a little kick to my sauce.
 Once the onion has cooked down, I add in minced garlic and cook for about a minute until fragrant.

 Next comes the main ingredient, the tomatoes!
 I always use whole peeled tomatoes.
 They come in different styles with different ingredients, so be aware of what else it is mixed with because that can change the taste of the sauce.
 This one had basil and sea salt, so I was aware of the added salt when cooking the rest of the dish.
 San Marzano tomatoes have a better balance of acidity to sweetness, but real tomatoes grown in the San Marzano region of Italy and will have an official stamp stating so on the can (these did not, but still similar style/flavor).